dpsspatial/Installation-Instructions/slope-mapping.md

 ### Calulating Slope in a Spreadsheet

-To calculate the slope of our data, we'll first use the Google Sheets formula:
+To calculate the slope of the trendline for each neighborhood, we'll first use this Google Sheets formula:

     SLOPE(data_y, data_x)